 Your younger kids will enjoy making a papercraft Columbus hat they can wear and play with while they learn about Columbus.
 On the front of the hat is the Jerusalem cross, because Columbus was a devout Catholic and believed to his dying day that when he discovered America, he did it at the behest of God.

 On the back of the hat are the words “In 1492 Columbus Sailed the Ocean Blue.”
 It’s a pivotal date; one of the most important in world history.
 Your kids should remember it.

 Step 3: Show What You Know

 After reading and coloring the map or making the hat and spyglass craft, do a writing project to show what you have learned.
 For Columbus, write a few of your own log entries as though you are the captain.
 Write about the day you first sighted land.
 How do you feel after the uncertainty of the voyage?
 What do you hope this voyage will do for you?

 Additional Layers are extra activities you can do or tangents you can take off on.
-Additional Layers are sidebars in the Layers of Learning curriculum.
+They are found within the sidebars in the Layers of Learning curriculum.
 Each of them are optional, so just do the ones that interest you.